meet-projects/Y2-Summer-Labs/Quote Board Lab/README.md

 2. **In display,html:**
 - Loop through the list using jinja (see the Advanced Flask slides if you forgot how to do this) and display the quotes to the user
 - Add a link to take you back to the `/home` route.

+## Bonuses

+1. **Errors:**
+- create a page `error.html` and use a try/except block to direct users to this page if something goes wrong with authentication, for example, if they write the wrong password.

+2. **Authentication:**
+- when a user makes a GET request to the home or display routes, check that they are signed in before dispaying the page.
+If not, redirect them to the signup page

+3. **Quotes:**
+- add a text box to the home page for users to write who said the quote, and optionally any other info you want to gather about the quote.
+Store the quote as a dictionary with keys `"quote"`, `"speaker"`, etc, so that now `session['quotes']` is a list of dictionaries.
+Change the `display.html` page to display this info nicely.

+4. **Have fun:**
+- once you've done everything else, add whatever other features you want to the app.
+Be creative!